Harshkumar-11/MediGuide-Healthcare-Chatbot/README.md

 ---

 ## 🧠 How It Works
-1. **User Login Page:**
+1. **Phase 1 – Basic User Login & Profile Setup:**
+- User enters initial personal details:
+- Name
+- Age
+- Gender
+- Weight & Height (BMI auto-calculated)
+- These basic details help personalize predictions and build the foundation of the user's health profile.

+2. **Phase 2 – Medical Information Entry:**
-   - User enters medical details such as:
+- After basic details, the system collects medically relevant information such as:
 - Blood Pressure
 - Diabetes status
 - Any other existing diseases
+- Chronic Conditions (long-term illnesses)
 - Allergies
-     - Weight & Height
+- Pregnancy Status (for female users)
+- Recent Surgeries or Hospitalization
-   - These values are **not predicted by the chatbot**—they are provided by the **doctor or medical expert**, and stored safely in the backend.
+- These values are **not predicted by the chatbot**—they are provided by a **doctor or medical expert**, and safely stored in the backend.

-2. **Chatbot Interaction:**
+3. **Chatbot Interaction:**
-   - Chatbot asks the user for symptoms
+- The chatbot asks the user for symptoms
-   - User responds in text form (chat interface)
+- User responds in chat-based text format
-   - Backend processes symptoms using **Decision-Tree logic**
+- Backend processes symptoms using **Decision-Tree logic** integrated with medical history

-3. **Disease Prediction:**
+4. **Disease Prediction Engine:**
-   - System predicts possible diseases based on:
+- The system predicts possible diseases based on:
 - User symptoms
-     - Medical history (BP, diabetes, allergies, etc.)
+- Complete health profile (BP, diabetes, surgeries, BMI, allergies, chronic conditions, pregnancy, etc.)

-4. **Output Displayed to User:**
+5. **Output Displayed to User:**
 - Remedies
 - Medicines
 - Precautions
 - Diet recommendations

 ---